OpenNebula/docs/source/installation_and_configuration/configuration_management/usage.rst

     INFO  : Patched '/etc/one/oned.conf' with 6/7 changes
     INFO  : Applied 7/7 changes

-Same example with diff passed as file:
+Here is the same example with diff passed as a file:

 .. prompt:: bash # auto

     # onecfg patch --verbose --format line /tmp/diff-oned1

 By default, patch process finishes successfully even if all changes were not applied.
 We can distinguish between full or partial application by checking the exit code of the command.
-We can also request to apply all or none changes by using ``--all`` argument.
+We can also request to apply all or none of the changes by using ``--all`` argument.

 .. prompt:: bash # auto